 There’s a lot of lonely architects out there, beginning and ending their days alone.
 Nobody knows they exist.
-They look at their weekly calendars and see complete elevations of windows for lunches unlunched, meetings unmeetinged.
+They look at their weekly calendars and see whole elevations of windows for lunches unlunched, meetings unmeetinged.
 They never set their mobile phones to silent.

 Many businesses have sprung up to help solve this problem and team up lonely architects with their fantasy clients.